ThummeTo/FMI.jl/docs/src/examples/multiprocessing.md

     [36m[1m[ [22m[39m[36m[1mInfo: [22m[39mfmi2Load(...): FMU supports both CS and ME, using CS as default if nothing specified.

-We define a helper function to calculate the FMU and combine it into an Matrix.
+We define a helper function to calculate the FMU and combine it into a Matrix.

 ```julia